jhuix/showdowns/README.md

 A function to set cdn source when dynamically load js lib files related to more showdown diagrams extension.

-- Parameter cdnname can be selected 'local' or 'cdnjs' or 'jsdelivr' source.
+- Parameter `cdnname` can be selected 'local' or 'cdnjs' or 'jsdelivr' source.
-- Parameter defSheme is default prefix scheme string of source url.
+- Parameter `defSheme` is default prefix scheme string of source url.
-- Parameter distScheme is dist prefix scheme string of source url that has prefix string is '../dist/'.
+- Parameter `distScheme` is dist prefix scheme string of source url that has prefix string is '../dist/'.

 #### setShowdownOptions

 Type: (options: object) => objecto

+A function to set default options of showdown.
+When showdown.convertor instance be created, it can update options of the showdown and showdown.convertor.

 See [showdown options of defaultOptions](#defaultoptions).

-- flavor field value: ['github', 'ghost', 'vanilla', 'allOn'],default set to 'github' flavor.
+- flavor field value: ['github', 'ghost', 'vanilla'],default set to 'github' flavor.

 #### setPlantumlOptions

 Type: (options: object) => object

+A function to set default options of plantuml extension.
+When showdown.convertor instance be created, it can reset plantuml extension using the new default options.

 See [plantuml options of defaultOptions](#defaultoptions).